 The last tool I recommend for your natural hair journey is a pair of shears.
 If you want to trim your own hair at home or ‘dust’ your ends every once in awhile, it’s important to invest in good-quality shears.

 Using household scissors to cut your hair won’t give you the perfect cut you’re looking for.
 Shears are sharper than household scissors and will provide a precise cut.
-I purchased my shears from Target and they work great for me.
+I purchased my shears from Amazon recently and they work great for me!
+You can find the shears below:

 These tools for natural hair have been helpful for me so far on this journey.
 You don’t have to purchase all of these at once, however, it’s good to have them down on your list for the future.